-Many acidic household liquids (Coca Cola, wine, apple, orange and onion juice included) behave in quite the same way, as do a number of bodily fluids.
+Many acidic household liquids (including Coca-Cola, wine, apple, orange and onion juice) behave in quite the same way, as do a number of bodily fluids.
 During the Nazi occupation of Poland, people frequently sent postcards containing hidden messages written in saliva and even urine.

 Equipment & ingredients: you'll find them in most local grocers

 Suitable for: anyone

 Ease of use: really easy